ZiyadBoshima/citier/README.md

 ## Features

-- Users can enter a city name and request a pitch text.
+- Users can enter a city name and request a pitch.
-- Loading indicators are shown while waiting for pitch data to be delivered from the backend.
 - Pitch items are dynamically updated with pitch text once it is received from the backend.

 ## Project Structure